Mount St. Helens Azalea

 Rhododendron 'Mount St. Helens'

 Other Names: Mount Saint Helens, Mt.
 Saint Helens

 This beautiful hybrid is open and airy with buds that are coral red as they open; the blooms are pink and coral with a yellow blotch in a cluster; absolutely must have well-drained, highly acidic and organic soil

 Mount St. Helens Azalea is covered in stunning clusters of lightly-scented pink trumpet-shaped flowers with coral-pink overtones and a yellow blotch at the ends of the branches in mid spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Mount St. Helens Azalea is an open multi-stemmed deciduous shrub with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.